mh4nx7net/dotfiles-6/README.md

    </details>

-For refresh the font cache do:
+For refresh font cache do:
 ```bash
 fc-cache -r
 ```